ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Java-Tracker.md

 import com.snowplowanalytics.snowplow.tracker.*;
 ```

-That's it - you are now ready to initialize a TrackerC instance.
+That's it - you are now ready to initialize a Tracker instance.

 [Back to top](#top)